Painted Paper Park Rangers

-By now most of you know I absolutely love our National Parks.
-We take a family vacation every year to one of these great destinations.
-We love visiting with the Park Rangers, asking fun questions and listening to all the, fabulous stories they tell.
+I absolutely love our National Parks.
+Over the years our family has visited these great destinations.
+I enjoy chatting with the Park Rangers, asking fun questions and listening to all the, fabulous stories they tell.

 They are such an inspiration to my own kiddos that I thought why not honor them with a fun painted paper lesson that incorporates portraits, landscapes and of course painting!
 These adorable rangers were created by my 3rd graders, but 4th and 5th graders would love them too.